cea-hpc/modules/doc/source/design/module-cache.rst

 Reports a ``Creating <modulepath>`` block header message for each cache file created or updated.
 This report is made when verbosity is set to ``normal`` or higher mode.

+:mconfig:`mcookie_check` and :mconfig:`mcookie_version_check` options are both
+enabled when recording cache.
+This is produced with exact same content whether these options are enabled or not.

 cacheclear sub-command
 ----------------------